What is a marine ecosystem?

 Scavenger - A type of consumer that feeds on the dead remains of living things, e.g. mud whelk.

 Decomposer - Decomposers feed on waste from living things and break down their dead remains.
 This returns nutrients back into the ecosystem.
 E.g. fungi, bacteria and some invertebrates.

 What is a food chain?

 A food chain shows the flow of energy in what living things eat.
 A food chain always starts with a producer and then shows the consumer.
 The consumer is usually a herbivore that eats the producer.
 The carnivore then eats that herbivore, and so on until you reach the top predator.
 No other species will eat a top predator.

 Example of a marine food chain in the subtidal zone:

 What is a food web?

-A food web is a more complex diagram showing the feeding relationships of living things in a habitat.
-Many interlinked food chains make up a food web.
+A food web shows the feeding relationships of living things in a habitat.
+Many linked food chains make up a food web.

 Example of a rocky shore/reef habitat food web: